shredthaGNAR/list-of-my-starred-repos/README.md

 * [zidansec/CloudPeler](https://github.com/zidansec/CloudPeler): CrimeFlare is a useful tool for bypassing websites protected by CloudFlare WAF, with this tool you can easily see the real IP of websites that have been protected by CloudFlare.
 The resulting information is certainly very useful for conducting further penetration testing, and analyzing websites with the same server.
 * [Micky1979/Clover-Configurator-Pro](https://github.com/Micky1979/Clover-Configurator-Pro): A free Plist Editor with some optional facilities for Clover UEFI boot loader
 * [johncoryk/coastal-shopify-theme](https://github.com/johncoryk/coastal-shopify-theme): Shopify theme for Low Coast Coffee
+* [imputnet/cobalt](https://github.com/imputnet/cobalt): best way to save what you love
 * [JudiniLabs/code-gpt-docs](https://github.com/JudiniLabs/code-gpt-docs): Docusaurus page
 * [lauthieb/code-notes](https://github.com/lauthieb/code-notes): (No longer maintained) A simple code snippet & gist manager for developers built with Electron & Vue.js 🚀
 * [THUDM/CodeGeeX2](https://github.com/THUDM/CodeGeeX2): CodeGeeX2: A More Powerful Multilingual Code Generation Model